Fake, Counterfeit And Pirated Books On Amazon

 But don’t hold your breath for any immediate action.

-The problem of pirated books on Amazon is not going to go away anytime soon.
+The problem of fake and counterfeit books on Amazon is not going to go away anytime soon.

 Amazon has made noises and a few efforts over the years to minimize the issue of counterfeit products.
-But it is a system of selling books that is still so wide open to abuse.
+But it’s a system of selling books that is still so wide open to abuse.

 Honest authors would never give a thought to manipulating algorithms, keyword stacking, or money laundering.